-The thing is, none of those thing matter anymore, every single one has been taken care of by an almighty God who knew the future and had it under control!
+The thing is, none of those things matter anymore, every single one has been taken care of by an almighty God who knew the future and had it under control!

 Soon after I wrote that post, we started having to look into the possibility of my son having autism.
-With that journey came much more than we ever bargained for: hours and hours of driving and therapy visits, several hospital procedures and tests, and finally several diagnoses which included Autism, SPD, Apraxia, and a Pediatric Feeding Disorder.
+With that journey came much more than we ever bargained for: hours and hours of driving and therapy visits, several hospital procedures and tests, and finally several diagnoses which included Autism, SPD, Apraxia of Speech, and a Pediatric Feeding Disorder.

 As we waded through these waters and finally got the answers we had been looking for since my son had been born and as my son finally began to get the help he needed, we realized that we might finally be ready to have another baby.

-When you pray, God answers and in 2013 we found out that while my husband did not have any heart issues, his deployment would be cancelled and he would be staying home.
+When you pray God answers.
+In 2013 we found out that while my husband did not have any heart issues, his deployment would be canceled and he would be staying home.
 We took that as a “yes” from God, and I was pregnant two months later.
 Since then, I have never looked back.
 I knew this is where we were supposed to be.
 I knew the timing was perfect for our family and that God’s ways were always so much better than my own.
 My joy was restored to me and all the fears I had felt only the year before melted away with the joy and hope of a second little one.

 And now with this last day alone as a family of three forever, I look back on what God has done.
 No matter what happens tomorrow, my future and my family’s future is in His hands.
 Nothing is out of His control.
 I am so thankful for what He has done to bring us this far.